Jill Lendu Johnson

 I hold degrees from the University of Wisconsin in economics, business and law.
 After receiving my MBA, I worked as an executive in financial services and volunteered in health care facilities.

 Because all Wisconsinites should have access to legal help, I continue to provide many hours of volunteer ("Pro Bono") service each year and created and taught a self-help law class at Madison College.
 For the past four years, I have been recognized by the American Bar Association as a Pro Bono Leader.
 In 2022, my Pro Bono work was also recognized by the Dane County Bar.
+In the end though, my most important roles are as a wife and mother of four.

 What does mean for you?